Passeriformes / Turdidae / Turdus

 Description

-This mid-sized thrush exhibits remarkable sexual dimorphism in its plumage.
-The male presents a mostly black appearance, with a black head, breast, back, wings, and tail, contrasting sharply with a white underside that features black spotting concentrated on the upper belly and flanks.
-Its yellow legs, yellow bill, and thin yellow eye-ring provide distinctive facial highlights.
-The female is more subdued in coloration, being brown above with a white throat, breast, and belly.
-Her flanks are washed with rusty orange and marked with black spots, giving her a warmer appearance than the dark male.
+Mid-sized thrush exhibiting sexual dimorphism.
+Males have a black head, breast, back, wings, and tail, with a white underside featuring black spots on the upper belly and flanks.
+Legs, bill, and thin eye-ring are yellow.
+Females are brown above with a white throat, breast, and belly, washed with rusty orange on the flanks and marked with black spots.

 Distribution & Habitat